Home » Garden » Anthurium Lily Care: 5 Reasons You Should Grow Them

 Since then, he’s moved around a bit and has adapted to the different environments from our former home to our current home.

-And he took a bit of a beating this summer during the extreme heat as I kept it on the front porch that kept toppling over in the wind and busting his pot.
+And he took a bit of a beating two summers ago during an extremely hot summer as I kept it on the front porch that kept toppling over in the wind and busting his pot.
 Because it was so hot, I was a little lazy about repotting it.

 But you know what?